Skip to content

 About

-As a designer, I am fascinated with the relationships we have with the products we use, why we cherish some objects whilst others are cast away, resigned to the bottom of a drawer or to landfill.
-My research interests focus on product longevity, in particular, methods we might employ as designers that might help to extend a product’s lifespan.
+I am an experienced Product Designer, developer and Design educator.
+I am fascinated with the relationships we have with the products we use, why we cherish some objects whilst others are cast away, resigned to the bottom of a drawer or to landfill.
+My research interests range from product longevity and the methods we might employ as designers to help extend a product’s lifespan to exploring the semantics of form.

 After gaining a first-class degree in Industrial Design and then completing an MA in Product Design at Sheffield Hallam I worked for several years within the Art and Design Research Centre.
 Here, I worked on many commercial projects for a broad range of clients but also had the opportunity to develop a practice-based approach to research working on a series of client-led projects which included diverse projects such as designing environments for people with profound disability and specialist surgical equipment.